xMorioh/Script-Collection/Scripts/Windows/ffmpeg/Convert_video_to_gif/Readme.md

-# Reencode Video to specific Filesize
+# Convert Video to GIF
 This script will convert a Video to a gif format
 What this will do is checking the input video, then optimizing some of it's values for the gif, pipe that to ffmpeg and dump the finished gif wherever you specify.